Foundations Investment Advisors LLC Has $484,000 Stock Holdings in iShares MSCI EAFE Small-Cap ETF (NASDAQ:SCZ)

-Foundations Investment Advisors LLC lifted its position in shares of iShares MSCI EAFE Small-Cap ETF (NASDAQ:SCZ – Get Rating) by 82.8% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+Foundations Investment Advisors LLC increased its holdings in shares of iShares MSCI EAFE Small-Cap ETF (NASDAQ:SCZ – Get Rating) by 82.8% in the 4th quarter, according to its most recent filing with the SEC.
 The fund owned 8,575 shares of the company’s stock after purchasing an additional 3,883 shares during the period.
-Foundations Investment Advisors LLC’s holdings in iShares MSCI EAFE Small-Cap ETF were worth $484,000 as of its most recent filing with the Securities and Exchange Commission.
+Foundations Investment Advisors LLC’s holdings in iShares MSCI EAFE Small-Cap ETF were worth $484,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently made changes to their positions in the company.
-Psagot Value Holdings Ltd. Israel acquired a new position in iShares MSCI EAFE Small-Cap ETF during the 3rd quarter worth about $27,000.
-New Millennium Group LLC bought a new position in shares of iShares MSCI EAFE Small-Cap ETF during the second quarter worth about $32,000.
-SeaCrest Wealth Management LLC bought a new position in shares of iShares MSCI EAFE Small-Cap ETF during the second quarter worth about $37,000.
-Coston McIsaac & Partners acquired a new position in shares of iShares MSCI EAFE Small-Cap ETF in the second quarter worth approximately $50,000.
-Finally, Vigilant Capital Management LLC bought a new stake in iShares MSCI EAFE Small-Cap ETF in the third quarter valued at approximately $57,000.
+Other large investors have also made changes to their positions in the company.
+Psagot Value Holdings Ltd. Israel acquired a new position in shares of iShares MSCI EAFE Small-Cap ETF during the 3rd quarter worth about $27,000.
+New Millennium Group LLC bought a new position in iShares MSCI EAFE Small-Cap ETF during the second quarter valued at about $32,000.
+SeaCrest Wealth Management LLC bought a new position in iShares MSCI EAFE Small-Cap ETF during the second quarter valued at about $37,000.
+Coston McIsaac & Partners bought a new position in iShares MSCI EAFE Small-Cap ETF during the second quarter valued at about $50,000.
+Finally, Vigilant Capital Management LLC bought a new position in iShares MSCI EAFE Small-Cap ETF during the third quarter valued at about $57,000.

 Santacruz Silver Mining Ltd. is a Canada-based company engaged in the operation, exploration and commercial exploitation of mining concessions in Mexico, with a primary focus on silver, but also, including gold, lead and zinc.
 The Company is focused on its producing property, the Rosario Mine.
 In addition, the Company is also exploring three other mineral properties, being the San Felipe Project, which is an advanced-stage project; the Gavilanes Project, which is an exploration project, and the El Gachi Property, which is an early-stage exploration project.